Asti Leku Ikastola: Nowadays

 The school has four classes per course (A, B, D, E), with about 100–120 students per course and has, around, 1,900 students in total.
 The school has kindergarten building, pre-school education building, primary education building, secondary education building, Baccalaureate education building, four football fields, three basketball courts, a pediment, an athletics track, indoor and outdoor parking, three dining rooms, four gyms ...

-The school is also the official exam center of Trinity College London ESOL and Cambridge, as well as numerous other projects.
+The school is also the official exam centre of Trinity College London ESOL and Cambridge, as well as numerous other projects.
 With regard to the dining service, the school hires the services of the business Auzo-Lagun S. Coop. (belonging to the Ausolan Group, part of the Erkop Group).

 The school is a reference in Biscay and it is known for its good results and qualifications in Selectividad (similar to the A Level, required for university entrance).
 The school has also been criticized for being considered "elitist and posh" and for expelling bad students from the school.

 In July 2019 there was a fire in the Primary Education building.

+Agenda 21 / Agenda 2030 School Council

+Asti Leku has had a school council for several years related to "Agenda 21" / "Agenda 2030" (currently), on environmentalism and climate change.
+The school council carries out projects related to ecology, including going to the City Council of Portugalete to present their projects to municipal representatives and to the Mayor of Portugalete.
+The group is framed within the Local Agenda 21 (LA21) / Local Agenda 2030, on local initiatives for sustainable development goals, global citinzenship and climate change.
+The group coordinator is Román Beristain.
+Thanks to this Agenda 2030 Local initiative, in 2023 Portugalete became the first European municipality to achieve Zero Waste in its school cafeterias.

+Emaiok Group

+The school created the "Emaiok Group" ("Emaiok Taldea") a few years ago.
+The group's objective is to promote Basque and work in the world of Basque, for which it carries out various works related to Basque, on the International Day of the Basque Language (December 3), Basque music and dance, etc. The group coordinator is Miren Matanzas.
+Among the former members of the Emaiok Group are, among others, Asier Alcedo, Ibabe Beristain or Iholdi Beristain, who were part of the group while studying at the ikastola, during their time as students.